 Ostrava's GPS transmitter appears to be partly covered by their feathers and only occassionally recharges so it is unsure how often they are feeding, so our partners are keeping a close eye on them and ready to intervene should they need help.

 Riga - settling down for winter

 Since making their way to Peloponnese Peninsula just like Ostrava has recently done, Riga has been roosting at various locations around the area.
+Riga moved from the island of Kithira through Peloponnese and is currently in the area of Messolonghi and Akarnanika Mountains in south western mainland Greece with some local and wintering Griffon vultures.
+There is a Griffon Vulture with a transmitter in this same area and we can see the two birds occasionally visit the same feeding station.
 It was hoped that Riga would make the 270km journey to Crete, but it would look like from Riga’s movements that they may be settling down for the winter, roosting around Peloponnese Peninsula and Western Greece.
 Hopefully Riga and Ostrava will meet up again as they both continue to explore the area.